gilesc/gseconvert/README.md

 *   [GAMMA: Global Microarray Meta-analysis](http://bioinformatics.oxfordjournals.org/content/early/2009/05/15/bioinformatics.btp290)

+## Requirements
+R language (tested on 2.13.0), including RScript, on your PATH GNU Make and GNU grep (needs to support -P option) ~150 GB free disk space

 ## Usage

-First, download GSEs from NCBI's FTP servers, as well as GEO metadata by running:
+First, download GSEs from NCBI's FTP servers,
+GEO and Entrez Gene metadata, and R package dependencies by running:

     make download

-Alternatively if you've already downloaded some of these, you can symlink `data/GSE` a flat directory containing GSEs, (they can be gzipped).
+Alternatively if you've already downloaded the GSEs, you can symlink `data/GSE` to a flat directory containing the GSEs and download the other dependencies individually (see the Makefile).

 Now make the matrix for the species of your choice by running, e.g.: